sdivyansh22/Prod-a-thon/README.md

-Prod-a-thon conducted by Product Club in collaboration wit Merlin AI
+Prod-a-thon conducted by Product Club in collaboration with Merlin AI